Posted on February 18th, 2021

 Furthermore, moldable plastic was also found in construction products such as vinyl wallpaper, tiles, flooring, and plastic cement.
 When disturbed, these materials release asbestos dust in the air, which anyone in close proximity can easily inhale or ingest if they do not wear appropriate protective equipment.
 For this reason, it is always a good idea to hire a team of professionals to remove the asbestos products from your home if your house was built before 1980 in the event that you intend to do remodeling or renovation work.

 Asbestos exposure, regardless of the circumstances in which it occurred, is associated with a wide range of diseases, the majority of which affect the respiratory system.
 However, because numerous workers ingested asbestos fibers and also because asbestos fibers can easily travel through the bloodstream to various organs in the body, people who have a history of asbestos exposure can develop other diseases as well.
-The following are the most common diseases that can stem from occupational asbestos exposure:
+The following are the diseases that can stem from occupational asbestos exposure and also make you eligible to file a claim:

-It is important to know that only certain diseases qualify you for filing a personal injury claim to recover compensation, as some of these diseases do not have a definitive causal relation with asbestos exposure, while others can be a symptom of a more serious affliction.
-Thereby, if you struggle with any other disease than lung cancer, mesothelioma, bronchial cancer, asbestosis, throat cancer, esophageal cancer, gastrointestinal cancer, or colorectal cancer, you will need to come to our medical facility in Birmingham, Alabama for a complete medical evaluation.
+It is important to know that only cancer qualifies you for filing a personal injury claim to recover compensation.
+Thereby, if you struggle with any other disease than the above ones, you cannot be eligible for compensation.
 Because the diseases that stem from asbestos exposure have similar symptoms, receiving a correct and accurate diagnosis is difficult even if you are examined by the most experienced medical specialists.
 For the right diagnosis, you will have to seek a second and even a third opinion.
-Only when you have a correct diagnosis you may be able to obtain the money you are entitled to.